 Life as a teenager is not always easy.
-Not only do their hormones take them on an emotional rollercoaster ride, they are also struggling to find an identity and developing a sense of independence.
+Not only do their hormones take them on an emotional rollercoaster ride, they are also searching for a sense of identity and striving for independence.

 Add in peer pressure, exam stress and school worries, and it is no wonder that an increasing number of young people are suffering from stress, anxiety or depression.
 The good news is that it is never too late to develop the five traits teenagers need to be successful and happy.